 Common Yarrow (Achillea millefolium)

-Common Yarrow is a perennial, native wildflower that grows up to three feet tall.
+Common yarrow (Achillea millefolium) is a hardy perennial native to North America, including Wisconsin.
+It grows up to three feet tall.
 Its flowers form in tight, flat-topped, white to pink clusters, two to four inches wide, made up of tiny 1/4-inch flower heads, each with four to six petals.
 The leaves are narrow, feathery and fern-like, about six inches long at the base, becoming progressively smaller toward the top.
 It grows in dry, sunny areas of deciduous woodlands, fields, and prairies.
-(July)